What Is the Leading Cause of Injury Death Among Seniors?

 The rates of fall related deaths among older adults has risen significantly over the last decade.
 The increase is likely related to the fact that people are simply living longer.
 It is estimated that one third of adults 65 and older fall each year in the United States.
 About 25 percent of those who fall will suffer moderate to severe injuries such as bruises, hip fractures or head traumas.
 These injuries may be dangerous on their own.
 As importantly, however, they can limit mobility.

 A hip fracture, for example, may heal promptly in a younger person.
 For a senior, however, the same injury may confine them to a wheelchair for years.
 Hip fractures are the most common type of fall-related fracture.
 The loss of mobility associated with a hip fracture can have serious consequences.
 Up to one in four adults who lived independently before their hip fracture, has to stay in a nursing home for at least a year after their injury.
 About one out of five hip fracture patients dies within a year of their injury.
+If people need medical claims from legal professionals, they can also read more from the lawyers here and get the best information.

 Falls, however, are not an inevitable consequence of aging.
 Some hospitals and nursing homes treat falls as an unexpected event.
 Without adequate precautions, however, falls are not surprising.
 Each year a typical nursing home with 100 beds reports 100 to 200 falls.
 Good health care providers understand that falls are one of the greatest risks to senior citizens.
 Taking precautions to assess patients for fall risk and prevent falls, should be one of their highest priorities.
 When it isn’t, patients suffer.